Top investor urges Siemens Energy to take full control of wind turbine business - NewsBreak

 Top investor urges Siemens Energy to take full control of wind turbine business

-FRANKFURT (Reuters) - Siemens Energy should buy the rest of struggling wind turbine division Siemens Gamesa, Union Investment said on Monday, the first such demand by a major investor since a recent profit warning and leadership change.
+FRANKFURT, Feb 14 (Reuters) - Siemens Energy (ENR1n.DE) should buy the rest of struggling wind turbine division Siemens Gamesa (SGREN.MC), Union Investment said on Monday, the first such demand by a major investor since a recent profit warning and leadership change.

 At the root of the problem lie supply chain issues and a delayed ramp up of Siemens Gamesa's next generation of onshore wind turbine, causing project delays and higher-than-expected costs that have also hit its parent.

-Ever since a spin-off from Siemens AG, Siemens Energy has owned 67% in Spanish-listed Siemens Gamesa, creating a complex ownership structure that effectively gives it a majority in a business over which it has virtually no control.
+Ever since a spin-off from Siemens AG (SIEGn.DE), Siemens Energy has owned 67% in Spanish-listed Siemens Gamesa, creating a complex ownership structure that effectively gives it a majority in a business over which it has virtually no control.

 "Siemens Energy must finally take over and integrate Siemens Gamesa completely," Union Investment, Siemens Energy's fifth-largest shareholder, said in a statement ahead of Siemens Energy's annual general meeting on Feb.
 24.